jz393/jz393.github.io/writing/my-first-love-postmortem.md

 3. **No coercion (true agency):** Each agent controls their own actions via $\pi_i(\cdot\mid x)$.
 No agent can directly set another’s actions.
 4. **Good faith under uncertainty:** Because agents do not have complete information about each other’s internal policies or values, they may only observe actions and communicated intent.
 A relationship requires (i) honest signaling/communication, and (ii) non-adversarial behavior, meaning neither agent optimizes by deliberately exploiting the other’s uncertainty.

-Because optimality can’t be certified from within the game *(given uncertainty, partial observability, and unobservable counterfactuals)*, commitment is modeled as a voluntary, repeated choice to cooperate anyway. **commitment is modeled as a voluntary, repeated choice to cooperate under uncertainty**.
+Because optimality can’t be certified from within the game *(given uncertainty, partial observability, and unobservable counterfactuals)*, **commitment is modeled as a voluntary, repeated choice to cooperate anyway**.

 ### So, what *should* we do?